Why become a Swimming Teacher?

 - Complete an assessment workbook comprising lesson plans, incident report and training hours register.

 - Conduct three lessons to at least three learners in front of a suitably accredited assessor and be marked competent.

 - Provide evidence of a current CPR accreditation, find courses here.

 - Provide evidence of a current Working with Children Check.

 - Be at least 16 years of age – Please note: you will not receive your accreditation until you have turned 17 years of age.

-Once you have completed your course, you will receive your first year of ASCTA membership and your industry recognised qualification, valid for three years.
+Once you have completed your course, you will receive complimentary ASCTA Graduate Membership and Teacher Insurance for the period of your accreditation (3 years).
 The holding of both will enable you to gain employment throughout Australia and Internationally.